 Collect the following information on the shipment and the service needed:

 Contact Unitrans International to arrange overseas pick-up.
 Unitrans is Genentech’s primary broker and freight forwarder for International moves.
-If there is a condition where Unitrans cannot be utilized, contact Logistics Management for an alternate courier: firstname.lastname@example.org.
+If there is a condition where Unitrans cannot be utilized, contact Logistics Management at firstname.lastname@example.org for an alternate courier.

 Prepare a customs invoice, packing list (if necessary) and a Shipper’s Letter of Instruction to provide to the driver during pick-up and to Unitrans for transmission.

 In cases where a supplier is provided with Genentech’s carrier account number it is mandatory to follow the guidelines listed below:

 Contact Genentech’s Logistics Management Department (email@example.com) with any questions.

 |Parcel||Small packages like those typically handled by providers such as UPS and FedEx|